 The Ngong Ping 360 transports people between Tung Chung and the village of Ngong Ping on special cable cars.
 The journey takes about 25 minutes, and traverses 5.7 km (3.5 miles).
-Brave passengers can opt to travel in a Crystal Car, which offer amazing views (and thrills) through their glass floors.
-The Ngong Ping 360 is actually a bi-cable detachable gondola system.
-This means that each gondola is connected to two cables: one supports the gondola, while the other pulls it along.
-The Ngong Ping 360 opened in September 2006, and features over 100 cabins - each can carry up to 17 adults.
+You'll see so much more in a Crystal Cabin, which offers amazing views (and thrills) through its glass floor.
+The Ngong Ping 360 is actually a bi-cable detachable cable car system.
+This means that each cable car is connected to two cables: one supports the cable car, while the other pulls it along.
+The Ngong Ping 360 opened in September 2006, and features over 100 cable cars - each can carry up to 17 adults.

 The cable car journey to Ngong Ping begins at the Tung Chung Cable Car Terminal - you easily can get here in 30 minutes by train from Central.
-After departing the cable car terminal, the gondola passes over Tung Chung Bay, past Hong Kong International Airport, and begins a climb of 585 metres up Lantau Island, across the North Lantau Country Park.
+After departing the cable car terminal, the cable car passes over Tung Chung Bay, past Hong Kong International Airport, and begins a climb of 585 metres up Lantau Island, across the North Lantau Country Park.
 On the journey you'll get phenomenal views of the 25-metre bronze Tian Tan (the Big Buddha) and the Po Lin monastery.
-Make the most of it in a Crystal Cabin - the (specially reinforced) glass floor will give you the feeling of walking on air.
+You'll really be able to make the most of it in a Crystal Cabin - the (specially reinforced) glass floor will give you the feeling of walking on air.

 Ngong Ping Village